101 NYC Engagement Photo Locations

 96. Zabars

-When you are a huge fan of Zabars, why not make this a stop in your NYC engagement photo location bucket list?
-In fact, we can do the whole engagement session around that fun area!
+When you are a massive fan of Zabars, why not make this a stop in your NYC engagement photo location bucket list?
+We can do the whole engagement session around that fun area!

 97. Upper West Side

-One of the best-kept secrets and bakeries on the upper west side is called Silver Moon Bakery.
-I’m so happy my couple wanted to do their engagement shoot at this charming NYC engagement photo location!
+Silver Moon Bakery is among the best-kept secrets and bakeries on the Upper West Side.
+I’m happy my couple wanted to do their engagement shoot at this charming NYC photo location!
 Eat some cherry tarts and enjoy the company of each other!

 98. Coney Island

 Coney Island is always a fun and vibrant place for engagement photos!
-You can go on rides or play some games and I will capture all the excitement!
-This venue alone has several distinctive NYC engagement photo locations to choose from.
+You can go on rides or play games, and I will capture all the excitement!
+This venue alone has several distinctive NYC engagement photo locations from which to choose.

 99. Jackson Heights Queens

-I love when my couples dress up as their favorite characters for their engaagement shoot in their neighborhood of Jackson Heights, Queens!
+I love it when my couples dress up as their favorite characters for their engagement shoot in their neighborhood of Jackson Heights, Queens!

 100. Lincoln Center